Udhayanidhi spoke about "inhuman principles" in Sanatan Dharma, unfair for PM to target him, says Stalin | Politics

 ''The Social Media mob nurtured by the BJP has widely circulated...falsehood in northern states.
 However, Minister Udhayanidhi never used the word 'genocide' in either Tamil or English.
 Still, lies were spread claiming so,'' Stalin added.

-Union ministers Amit Shah and Rajnath Singh ''shared the same lie and condemned Udhayanidhi.
+Union ministers Amit Shah and Rajnath Singh and many others ''shared the same lie and condemned Udhayanidhi.
 Even after Udhayanidhi's denial, these Union Ministers did not retract their statements.'' ''It is disheartening to hear from the national media that the Prime Minister mentioned that Udhayanidhi's remarks need a proper response during a meeting of his council of ministers.
 The Prime Minister has access to all the resources to verify any claim or report.
 So, is the Prime Minister speaking unaware of the lies spread about Udhayanidhi, or does he do so knowingly?''
 Stalin, president of the ruling DMK, asked.
+He said the PM had recently spoken about his cabinet colleague EV Velu in Parliament, ''without knowing the truth about a purported video clip'' about him making some purported controversial remarks.

+''Given these instances, it raises questions about whether the Prime Minister, who has failed to fulfil any of his promises, is attempting to divert attention by invoking Sanatan.
+Neither the Prime Minister nor his Ministers have replied on issues like Manipur (violence) or the Rs 7.50 lakh crore worth irregularities highlighted in the CAG report (in a central road scheme).
+But they convened the cabinet on Sanatan.
+Can these leaders truly protect the backward castes, Scheduled Castes, Tribal people, and uplift women,'' the DMK chief asked.

+''The INDIA alliance, formed by parties opposed to the BJP, seems to have rattled the Prime Minister.
+He is proposing 'One Nation One Election' out of fear.
+It is evident that the BJP is not genuinely concerned about the discriminatory practices in Sanatan but rather desperate to create divisions within the opposition alliance.
+It doesn't take a political genius to recognise this as a political gimmick,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)